Last updated: July 2020

 Back in 2002, CNN Online revealed some students’ view on cheating where they argued that they were “almost completely judged on grades” and “a person who had an entirely honest life couldn’t succeed.”

-Hubris itself is not a reason why they plagiarize, but it explains why they continue doing it over and over again.
+Hubris itself is not a reason why students plagiarize, but it explains why they continue doing it over and over again.
 Influenced by a false sense of security, such students don’t understand the shattering impact of plagiarism on their well-being.

 Do you know that we all have a subconscious desire to steal from others?
 The mirror neuron system of a human brain makes us copy mimics, gestures, and deeds because… we feel happy when doing that.